Women's International Terrorist Conspiracy from Hell: Founding

 Within the women's liberation movement of the United States during the 1960s, there was a division between the "politicos" and the "radical feminists".
 The politicos were socialist feminists and attributed the oppression of women to capitalism, seeking to ally with other leftist causes – such as the New Left, black liberation movement, student movement, and anti-war movement – in a wider socio-political movement to bring about revolutionary change.
 Conversely, the radical feminists did not view women's oppression as a symptom of capitalism and wanted women's liberation to remain independent of the wider leftist movement.

 W.I.T.C.H. was formed when the New York Radical Women (NYRW) split in 1969.
 The group's main founder was Youth International Party co-founder Nancy Kurshan.
-Several politicos within the NYRW, most notable Robin Morgan and Florika, were inspired by the actions of the Youth International Party, or "Yippies", which had been founded in December 1967 and which sought to promote its message by shocking and offending mainstream American sensibilities.
+Several politicos within the NYRW, most notable Robin Morgan and Florika Remetier, were inspired by the actions of the Youth International Party, or "Yippies", which had been founded in December 1967 and which sought to promote its message by shocking and offending mainstream American sensibilities.
 Morgan, Roz Payne and Sharon Krebs co-founded the group with Kurshan.
 Other NYRW members, such as Kathie Sarachild and Carol Hanisch disagreed, believing in the need to continue consciousness raising and disliking the idea of adopting deliberate shock tactics.

 A number of these NYRW politicos then established W.I.T.C.H.; among those involved were Morgan, Florika, Peggy Dobbins, Judy Duffett, Cynthia Funk, and Naomi Jaffe.

-Unverified claims have been made that the establishment of WITCH was inspired by the decision of the House Un-American Activities Committee (HUAC) to hold hearings investigating alleged communist involvement in demonstrations against the 1968 Democratic National Convention.
-The women who established WITCH were angry that while a number of male radicals were subpoenaed by HUAC, the female activists had not been.
+Unverified claims have been made that the establishment of W.I.T.C.H. was inspired by the decision of the House Un-American Activities Committee (HUAC) to hold hearings investigating alleged communist involvement in demonstrations against the 1968 Democratic National Convention.
+The women who established W.I.T.C.H. were angry that while a number of male radicals were subpoenaed by HUAC, the female activists had not been.

-The group was established in New York on Halloween 1968, at which point they adopted the name "Women's International Terrorist Conspiracy from Hell" and its acronym, WITCH.
-The group changed their name to suit their purposes, albeit retaining the fixed letters of WITCH.
+The group was established in New York on Halloween 1968, at which point they adopted the name "Women's International Terrorist Conspiracy from Hell" and its acronym, W.I.T.C.H.
+The group changed their name to suit their purposes, albeit retaining the fixed letters of W.I.T.C.H.
 For instance, during a demonstration against the Bell Telephone company, the group used "Women Incensed at Telephone Company Harassment".
 Other examples included "Women Infuriated at Taking Care of Hoodlums" and "Women Indentured to Traveler's Corporate Hell".